GoogleChrome/web-vitals-extension/README.md

 * An optional warning if the tab was [loaded in the background](https://web.dev/lcp/#:~:text=your%20analytics%20service.-,Caution,-Since%20users%20can)
 * The full attribution object from [web-vitals](https://github.com/GoogleChrome/web-vitals#attribution)

+### User Timings

+For some metrics (LCP, FID, and INP) the breakdowns can be saved to User Timing marks, using `performance.measure` which are then [viewable in DevTools Performance traces](https://developer.chrome.com/docs/devtools/performance-insights/#timings).

+For the other metrics, Chrome DevTools normally provides sufficient information so additional breakdowns are not necessary.

+### Restricting logging to certain URLs

+Forn the [Console logging](#console-logs), and [User Timings](#user-timings), you may only be interested in this level of detail for the sites you actively develop on.
+In the options screen you can optionally limit the URLs that these extra loggins are enabled for to URLs that match a regex pattern.
+For example, `(example.com|localhost)`.
+Leaving this field blank means these will be enabled for all URLs.

 ## Contributing

 Contributions to this project are welcome in the form of pull requests or issues.
 See [CONTRIBUTING.md](/CONTRIBUTING.md) for further details.